In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook your protein; finish the stir-fry

-In the same pan used for the vegetables, warm 1 to 2 teaspoons oil over medium-high heat until hot but not smoking.
+In the same pan used for the vegetables, warm 1 to 2 tablespoons oil over medium-high heat until hot but not smoking.
 Add your protein and cook, stirring occasionally, until lightly browned but not yet cooked through, 1 to 3 minutes for shrimp or scallops; 2 to 4 minutes for steak or pork; and 3 to 5 minutes for chicken.

 Stir in the garlic and cook until fragrant, about 1 minute.
 Stir in the vegetables and umami glaze and cook until your protein is cooked through and the sauce has thickened slightly, 1 to 2 minutes.
 Remove from the heat and season to taste with salt and pepper.